LooseMarek/ViewFactory/README.md

 Use for most of the body text.

-By default, body label is set to align to left and go into multiple lines.
+By default, the body label is set to align to left and go into multiple lines.

-**Note: For any fix height labels, the text will truncate (as per example below).
-If you like to expand label base on the text length, make sure to set height to be dynamic (e.g. by using constraints and placing it in the ScrollView).**
+**Note: For any fixed height labels, the text will truncate (as per the example below).
+If you like to expand the label based on the text length, make sure to set the height to be dynamic (e.g. by using constraints and placing it in the ScrollView).**

 `let label = viewFactory.label.body()`